-Figure 17-1: A single wired node (Wired\Node\1) sending UDP packets to another wired node (Wired\Node\2) through a router (Router 3).
-The packet interarrival times at Wired\Node\1 are exponentially distributed, and packets are all of the same length, i.e., 1250 bytes plus UDP/IP header.
+Figure 17-1: A single wired node (Wired_Node_1) sending UDP packets to another wired node (Wired_Node_2) through a router (Router 3).
+The packet interarrival times at Wired_Node_1 are exponentially distributed, and packets are all of the same length, i.e., 1250 bytes plus UDP/IP header.

-Open NetSim and Click on Examples > Experiments > MD1-and-MG1-Queues > Sample-1 as shown below Figure 17-2.
+Open NetSim and click on Experiments> Internetworks> Network Performance> MD1 and MG1 Queues then click on the tile in the middle panel to load the example as shown in below Figure 17-2.